 Long-term objectives are those that are more than 8 to 10 years in the future.
 You can afford to take risks here and go for goal-based investing in mutual funds, direct stocks, etc.

-Long-term goals include, among other things, building a retirement fund, investing for your children’s education, and beginning a business.
+Long-term goals include, among other things, building a retirement fund, investing in your children’s education, and beginning a business.
 You could try equity mutual funds or direct stocks (shares of particular firms) to get the appropriate amount to fulfil your goal.
-Although risky, equity investments are thought to be well suited for long-term aims.
-You could do it yourself, but only after conducting thorough study or hire a professional financial adviser to assist you with selecting funds and making investments.
+Although risky, equity investments are thought to be well-suited for long-term aims.
+You could do it yourself, but only after conducting a thorough study or hiring a professional financial adviser to assist you with selecting funds and making investments.

 3 Additional Tips To Remember Before Investing